 Seminal superhero film The Dark Knight opened in 2008 to a commercial and critical success not seen for a comic book movie.
-The middle chapter in Christopher Nolan’s Batman trilogy, the film pitches the Caped Crusader against the Clown Prince Of Crime – The Joker – and established Nolan as one of the most acclaimed directors this century.
+The film pitches the Caped Crusader against the Clown Prince Of Crime – The Joker – and established Nolan as one of the most acclaimed directors this century.

 The biggest blockbuster filmmaker this century, Christopher Nolan films have tended to be landmark cinematic events for the last decade.
 This can possible be traced back to Nolan’s Dark Knight trilogy and, more specifically, the second entry, The Dark Knight (2008).
 Acclaimed as one of the greatest Batman films, The Dark Knight’s influence on action films since is difficult to overestimate.
 Would the Marvel series have been as succesful had audiences not been primed for superheros by Nolan?

-We’ve got 25 huge and fun facts about the making of one of the great blockbusters of the 21st century.
+We’ve got 25 huge and fun facts about The Dark Knight.
+The making of one of the great blockbusters of the 21st century.
 And here we go…

 1. Nolan foreshadows the story before the movie even starts